 Getting cited for speeding can affect your insurance premiums soon after the citation.
 You could receive Pennsylvania insurance points as a penalty, which your insurance carrier will see on your driving record.

 A driver’s age and gender typically impacts a car insurance base rate due to statistics showing how much more likely a male vs. female driver or younger vs. older driver causes a serious crash.
+However, Pennsylvania is one of several states that does not allow gender to be used when calculating car insurance premiums, so men and women will see comparable rates with all other factors being equal.
 Refer to the following chart to see how speeding can affect premiums:

 Average annual full coverage premium